“The Mom Of Mom Influencers”

 Featured in The New York Times, Christine Michel Carter is the #1 global voice for working moms.
 Called “the mom of mom influencers,” “the exec inspiring millennial moms,” and “the voice of millennial moms,” Christine clarifies misconceptions about working mom consumers for brands and serves as an amplifier of their personal truths.
 From delivering consumer insights and brand marketing content to helping HR and diversity teams attract and retain these hardworking professionals, Christine works with advertising agencies, research firms, and companies to ensure they’re at the forefront of the minds of female consumers.
 Christine also contributes to several global digital publications, including Forbes, TIME, Harper’s Bazaar, and Parents.

 Christine Michel Carter is not your average influencer.
-Her insights have been included in four books, and she is the best-selling author of Can Mommy Go To Work?.
-Because of her digital presence and national network of mom influencers, Christine was asked by Senator Kamala Harris’ to support the awareness of the Maternal CARE Act, a personal issue also close to her heart.
+Her insights have been included by authors in their books.
+Christine’s own bestselling children’s book Can Mommy Go To Work? was ranked as an “empowering book” and a “life changing book to guide feminist parenting.”
+Her book MOM AF is a sister circle in a book, inspired both by Carter’s life and her published articles.
 Christine has interviewed a number of celebrity moms, including Tamera Mowry, Kristin Cavallari, and La La Anthony and also partnered with brands such as 23andMe, AARP, ALDI, Brahmin, Chicco, Goodwill, Orgain, Hungryroot, OtterBox, Suja Juice and Therapedic as a social media influencer.